 “I think,” Jace said, “that she asked if she could touch my mango.”

 I have a love-hate affair with mangoes.
 First the good: Mangoes taste AMAZING!
-I love them in savory dishes like my Mexican-Style Steak and Arugula Salad with Avocado and Mango and Tropical Buddha Bowls with Plantains, Black Beans, and Mango Salsa, and in sweets as in Coconut Mango Custard with Candied Pepitas, and Tropical Tapioca Parfaits with Mango and Mascarpone.
+I love them in savory dishes like my mango chicken and tropical buddha bowls, and in sweets as in coconut mango custard, dehydrated mangoes, and tropical tapioca parfaits.

 Second: The good.
 The bad.
 The Ugly.
 I have yet to find a method that doesn’t make me scream and result in a mess.
 Usually, I try to pass the breaking down of mangoes to my helpful sous chef and husband.
 Haha.
 He doesn’t mind as he adores them!